 Employees can update their Form W-4 at any time.
 Employees simply need to fill out a new certificate and give it to you.

 There are common times when employees might give you a new Form W-4.
-Employees might decide to adjust their withholding allowances after they see the results of their annual income tax returns.
-Employees also often update their allowances after a family status change, like a change in marital status or number of dependents.
+Employees might decide to adjust their withholding after they see the results of their annual income tax returns.
+Employees also often update their form after a family status change, like a change in marital status or number of dependents.

 If an employee gives you a new W-4 form, you must implement the changes within a certain amount of time.
 You must put the changes into effect no later than the payroll period ending on or after the 30th day after you received the new form.
-But, if the allowance change is for the next year, wait to start the changes until the following year.
+But, if the change is for the next year, wait to start the changes until the following year.

 Your employer responsibilities